SuperCoder-101/-Pico-W-Data-Transmitter/README.md

 ble_mgr = BLEManager(spi, cs, file_passwords)
 ```
+>[!Note]
+>The below is for a project I did for the USDA Sensor Group, so please ignore the below unless you are looking at this repository regarding the Bumble Bee Transport Project.

 **Then place this in the main loop before the comment "check for restart request".
 Make sure it is lined up with the code below that comment.**

 ```python